 - Money: $0 in direct spend

 The Ring 2 mistake: forcing participation.
 Mandatory employee posting produces corporate-sounding content that does more harm than good.
-Make it easy (provide the brief, suggest angles, share drafts) and let participation be voluntary.
+Make it easy by providing the brief, suggesting angles, and sharing drafts, but let participation stay voluntary.

-I'm a Serial Founder.
-Here's how I come up with Business Ideas.
-I will not promote.
+I'm a serial founder.
+Here's how I come up with ideas and build distribution before product.

 Ring 3: Paid Network